 Where 65% of the catch limit of that stock has been reached prior to the 24 hour notification to cease effort, Members and CNCPs shall ensure that within 4 hours of receiving notification there is no further fishing effort by fishing vessels flying its flag for that stock for the remainder of the fishing year.

 If a Member or CNCP’s catch is below their allocated or revised catch limit for orange roughy in an area for which a catch limit has been set in a given year, that Member or CNCP may carry forward the undercatch amount.
-The total carry forward amount shall not exceed 10% of their allocated catch limit for the year from which the amount is being carried forward.
-This carry-forward shall only be added to their allocated catch limit for the following fishing year.
-This paragraph does not apply to the Tasman Sea area.
+The total carry forward amount shall not exceed 100% of their allocated catch limit from the year/s prior, with multi-year accumulation allowable to a maximum of the 2 previous years.
+Members will notify the Secretariat when the TAC has been fully caught and that they intend to begin fishing the carry forward allocation.

 If a Member or CNCP has exceeded their allocated or revised catch limit for orange roughy in an area for which a catch limit has been set in a given year, the full amount of their catch above the allocated or revised catch limit (whichever results in a greater deduction) shall be deducted from their allocated catch limit for the following fishing year.

-By 10 December each year Members and CNCPs shall notify the Secretariat whether they intend to carry forward under caught orange roughy catch for a defined area to the next fishing year, and if they have excess orange roughy catch for a defined area to confirm the revised catch limit for the next fishing year.
+Unless otherwise notified by Members or CNCPs to the Secretariat by 10 December each year, under caught orange roughy allocation will automatically be carried forward to the following year’s allocation for all areas.
+Members and CNCPs shall notify the Secretariat whether they intend to carry forward under caught orange roughy catch for a defined area to the next fishing year, and if they have excess orange roughy catch for a defined area to confirm the revised catch limit for the next fishing year.

 As soon as practicable following the annual meeting of the Commission, Members and CNCPs shall notify the Secretariat of any revised catch limits.
 The Secretariat shall circulate notifications to all Members and CNCPs, and reflect revised catch limits in monthly catch reports.